What Is Margin Trading? A Beginner’s Guide to Leverage and Risk

 Uses of Margin Trading

-Now that we’ve covered the basics, where does what is margin trading fit into the real world?
+Now that we’ve covered the basics, where does margin trading fit into the real world?

 Stock Markets